azahed98/fast-DiT/README.md

 Or at least our Steps/Sec (throughput) went up and memory usage went down.
 However, it seems our GPU Utilization and Occupancy dropped.
 This is unexepcted and requires investigation.
 However, it is worth noting that the Operator with the highest host self-time is `aten:_local_scalar_dense`.
 This indicates we are spending substantial time moving tensors to CPU, using functions such as `item()` or `any()`.

+By tracing the call stack, we find that the majority of these calls come from `torch.amp.GradScaler.`

 ## Scalable Diffusion Models with Transformers (DiT)<br><sub>Improved PyTorch Implementation</sub>